payday-restoration/restoration-mod/README.md

 Baddy: Major asset contributions.

-Hoxi: for ungodly numbers of fixes and general code improvements.
+Hoxi: for ungodly numbers of fixes and general code improvements, and contributions to the original Grenade Launcher NPC base.
 Amazing work!

 Luffy: For improving the HUD/UI code and adding more HUD/UI options